testrj881/testrj881-jenkins_cicd_argo_kubernetes-project/README.md

 ♦♦♦ Addition change jenkins pipeline:
--- validate docker iimage is downloable
+-- create new clone and update the git repo in jenkins -- validate docker iimage is downloable
 -- update giturl in "checkout" task
 -- update token and credential id in sonarqube task